MediaComem/comem-archidep/ex/certbot-deployment.md

 Make sure your sites work at their new address.
 If they do, the `certbot` command should now also detect them.

+> :gem: It may take a few minutes for the new DNS entries to propagate.
+If you
+> are sure the new DNS entries are correct but it doesn't work, try again a
+> little while later.

 [ca]: https://en.wikipedia.org/wiki/Certificate_authority
 [certbot]: https://certbot.eff.org
 [certificate]: https://en.wikipedia.org/wiki/Public_key_certificate